Gurtinho/Gurtinho/README.md

   </a>
 </div>

 - 💻 Im a Web Developer

-- 📚 Studying at the moment
+- 📚 Studying frameworks at the moment

 - 😋 Programming is **delicious**